tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 layout: post
 comments: true
 title: Fine-tuning Stable Diffusion with Dreambooth
-author: Rory Hemmings, Brody Jones, Tomasz Jezak, Hank Lin
+author: Rory Hemmings, Tomasz Jezak, Brody Jones, Hank Lin
 date: 2024-03-20
 ---

 > Stable diffusion is an extremely powerful text-to-image model, however it struggles with generating images of specific subjects.
-We decided to address this by exploring a state of the art finetuing method known as DreamBooth to evaluate it's ability to create images with custom faces as well as its ability to replicate custom environments.
+We decided to address this by exploring the state-of-the-art fine-tuning method DreamBooth to evaluate its ability to create images with custom faces, as well as its ability to replicate custom environments.

 <!--more-->
 {: class="table-of-content"}